ericarlier/shoe-store-michelin/lab1.md

 NOTE: Schema Registry is at the Environment level and can be used for multiple Kafka clusters.

 ### Datagen Connectors
-Your Kafka cluster should have three Datagen Source Connectors running.
+Your Kafka cluster has three Datagen Source Connectors running.
 Check if their topic and template configurations match the table below.

 | Connector Name (can be anything)     |      Topic      | Format |             Template |
 |--------------------------------------|:---------------:|-------:|---------------------:|